joshdelarosa1/nces-digest-downloader/.github/SECURITY.md

 If you discover a security vulnerability in this project, we encourage responsible disclosure.

-Please **report it privately via email** to:
+Please report it **privately** by contacting:

 📧 josh.delarosa1@gmail.com

-Avoid publicly disclosing the issue until we have had a chance to review and address it.
+Do not create a public issue.
+We will respond within 2 business days and work to resolve the issue promptly.

 ---